MichaelCurrin/docsify-js-tutorial/docs/README.md

 $ cp <PATH_TO_THIS_REPO>/quickstart/* .
 ```

 That will work as a basic doc site if you start serving it now, but continue with the steps below so it is customized for your needs.

 See the _Docsify_ [Configuration](https://docsify.now.sh/configuration) page for more detailed customization than covered in this tutorial.
+There are some useful things there in like adjusting the sidebar levels,  putting a logo in the sidebar or setting your root _README.md_ as your homepage.

 ### 3. Configure homepage